 Nilko Andreas is a New York-based Classical guitarist from Colombia who plays the Carnegie Halls of the world, but can make you sweat with his Latin pop.

-I’m not sure which I prefer.
+We’re not sure which we prefer.
 Andreas is a commanding presence with an orchestra on a concert stage.
-But when he plays pop, you think, “Why isn’t this guy a superstar?”
+But when he plays Pop, you think, “Why isn’t this guy a superstar?”
 He really grabs you.

-If you are planning a seductive evening for a hot, sweaty night after the show, take your partner to Nilko and LaMar.
+If you are planning a seductive evening for a hot, sweaty night after the show, take your partner to Nilko and his side project LaMar.

 We lifted that paragraph from Nilko’s press kit so you get the idea.
 This guy is serious.

 A lot of Nilko’s classical work is focused on Latin American composers.
 Classical music is European, but we have a rich repertoire of Latin American composers including Nilko Andreas himself.

 Nilko’s “Amazonas” series of concerts at Carnegie Hall and around the world focuses on music inspired by the Amazon rainforest, part of which is in Colombia.

 LaMar NYC is Nilko’s Spanish Rumba Flamenco side project.
 “La Mar” means the sea.

 In case you forgot, “Rumba Flamenco” is Flamenco music influenced by the Cuban Rumba.
 When Cuba was part of Spain, the Spanish Flamenco came and the Cuban Rumba went back across the sea.
 So Rumba Flamenco is Flamenco with an American influence (not the United States, the Americas).

 LaMar is Nilko, bassist Matt Geraghty, and percussionist Reid Andres.